archinarula/Group-5-Project/README_AISHA.md

 6. www.huffingtonpost.ca on Jan.7,2021 [Does Cold Weather Make COVID-19 Spread More Easily?](https://www.huffingtonpost.ca/entry/cold-weather-spread-covid-explainer_ca_5ff78146c5b612d958ea6d29)
 7.  www.ctvnews.ca on Sep.
 20,2020 [COVID-19 appears to spread less in warm and wet climates](https://www.statnews.com/2020/10/21/covid19-winter-dry-indoor-air-helps-coronavirus-spread/)

-The first link is a study and its reuslt from beigning of 2020 from University of Oxford.
+The first link is a study done at the beigning of 2020 by University of Oxford and its reuslt around this topic.

 ## Purpose